Polishing Film Type Edge Polishing

 Cleaning / Inspection

-Leveraging the film's unique characteristics of "flexibility" and "continuous abrasive replacement", we have independently developed a high-efficiency process that achieves both low damage and high polishing rates, expanding this into our polishing service.
-By selecting the appropriate polishing film, we can easily process challenging materials like SiC and GaN.
+Leveraging a polishing film's characteristics of "flexibility" and "continuous cutting edge (grit) switching", we developed a high-efficiency process in house that achieves both low damage to wafers and high polishing rates and are expanding it to our polishing service.
+Depending on the selected polishing film, we can easily handle difficult-to-machine materials like SiC and GaN.

-Moreover, our polishing service is utilized not only in wafer manufacturing processes but also in semiconductor "post-processing" applications.
-Particularly, our uniquely developed "Edge Trimming Process" is a key application designed to prevent wafer damage during backgrinding (BG), with the ability to simultaneously remove the wafer and BG tape.
+Moreover, our polishing service is often utilized not only in wafer manufacturing processes but also in semiconductor "post-processing" applications.
+Particularly, our independently developed "Edge Trimming Process" designed to prevent wafer damage during backgrinding (BG) is a key application characterized by its ability to remove a wafer and BG tape simultaneously.
 (Japanese Patent No. 4463326)

 Edge Polishing and Chamfering

-Mipox's edge polishing service (film-based edge polishing) can handle challenging materials that are difficult to process using grinding wheel or slurry polishing methods.
-We can finish edge shapes and edge/notch surface roughness to your desired shape and precision.
+Mipox's edge polishing service (polishing film type edge polishing) also supports difficult-to-machine materials, which are difficult to handle using other methods such as the abrasive grinding or slurry polishing methods.
+We will finish edge shapes and edge/notch surface roughness according to your desired shape and precision.

-Achieves 3-5 times higher chamfering processing efficiency for materials like SiC and GaN compared to grinding methods.
+Achieves 3 to 5 times higher chamfering efficiency compared to abrasive grinding methods for difficult-to-machine materials like SiC and GaN.

 General backgrinding (BG) situation without edge trimming